sciolus/sciolus.github.io/index.md

 #### In Progress
 - [Python for Data Science and Machine Learning Bootcamp (Jose Portilla)](https://www.udemy.com/course/python-for-data-science-and-machine-learning-bootcamp/)

-## One-Year Goal
+## Eventual Goal
-Front-end web development and data analysis skills sufficient to scrape, wrangle, and visualize heretofor obscure data and publish to a small web site.
+Front-end web and data analysis skills sufficient to scrape, wrangle, and visualize heretofor obscure local data and publish to a small web site.